Vijayalaxmi357/Task_1/README.md

 ### Step 2: Type the word "gedit"-a word "gedit" is editor

-### TASK 1A - COMPILE AND EXECUTE A SIMPLE C CODE USING GCC COMPILER
+### COMPILE AND EXECUTE A SIMPLE C CODE USING GCC COMPILER
     $   cd <br/>                           Navigate to home directory:<br>
     $   gedit filename.c & <br/>         This opens a blank file with filename.c, type the c code